gracelang/language/spec.md

 By default, methods, classes, traits and types are public, which means that they can be requested by any client that has access to the object.
-Thus, any expression can be the target of a request of a public method.

-If a method or type is annotated `is confidential`, it can be requested only on `self` or `outer`.
+If a method or type is annotated `is confidential`, it can be requested only on `self` or any number of cascaded `outer`s.
 This means that it is accessible to any object that contains it, and to inheriting objects, but not to client objects.